The author is a guitarist and bassist with over 35 years of experience as a musician.

 Today my main amps are my Marshall DSL40 and Peavey 6505 Combo.
 The Highway One is a natural fit with my Marshall, but it sounds pretty darned good through the rhythm channel of my 6505 as well.

 I’ve owned so many guitars in my life.
 Some have been keepers, like the one I'm writing about in this article.
-Some I've sold and regret getting rid of, while others I ditched and chalked it up as learning experience.
+Some I've sold and regret getting rid of, while others I ditched and chalked it up as a learning experience.
 For still others, I think back and wish I knew then what I know now.

 I put the Highway One Series in general in that last category.
 Sure, I wish I had held onto my HSS version, but I also had been thinking about a sunburst version with a rosewood fingerboard way back then, which I never pulled the trigger on.
 I played the Telecaster version, too, and loved it but left it on the guitar shop wall.